keithalewis/umf/README.md

 or UTC, can be used for this.
 The permuted acronym has an interesting history, as do all matters involved with measuring dates and times.

-The difference of two dates is a _time period_ between two dates.
+The difference of two dates is a _time period_.
 An _epoch_ date can be used to convert between dates and times.
 The epoch corresponds to time 0 and the date is a time period offset from that.
 It is common to work with time in years, although years is not a proper time period